By Bill Minahan | July 2, 2019 | 0 Comments

 However, healthcare isn’t the only vulnerable industry.
 The manufacturing industry comes in at number 2 for most at risk of cyber security threats.

-Businesses face a high risk of cyber attacks because they’ve modernized without investing in enough IT management and cyber security solutions.
+Cyber attacks on companies pose a high risk because they’ve modernized without investing in enough IT management and cyber security solutions.
 Businesses increasingly rely on modern technology, yet their outdated systems fail to defend them from prevalent threats online.
 They don’t use the latest security features and often rely on aging computer systems.

 Cyber criminals exploit the vulnerabilities of businesses, often in order to gain access to larger and more lucrative companies.
 According to Robert Herjavec, CEO of Herjavec Group, “this dramatic rise (in damage costs) only reinforces the sharp increase in the number of organizations unprepared for a cyber attack.”